*A dialogue on the incompleteness of utilitarianism

 Davy: Just because it has a justification, doesn’t make it a correct one.

-Carlos: So basically you’re trying to puncture holes in one of the most widely-held and trusted ethical systems on earth, using nothing more than a raw and untested intuition.
+Carlos: Basically you’re trying to puncture holes in one of the most widely-held and trusted ethical systems on earth, using nothing more than a raw and untested intuition.
 Well… isn’t that just typical.

 Davy: What can I say, I’m an agnostic.
 I poke holes in theories.
 That’s my job.
 That doesn’t mean I have the ability (or desire) to replace those flawed theories with other ones.
 It’s an irritating quality.